MicrosoftDocs/Devices-docs/surface/surface-tested-peripherals.md

 ---
 title: Recommended peripherals for new Surface devices
-description: This page lists the results of extensive testing for external monitors, docks, cables, and adapters for the latest Surface devices, including Surface Pro 9, Surface Pro 9 with 5G, and Surface Studio 2 +. ms.prod: w10 ms.mktglfcycl: manage ms.localizationpriority: medium
+description: This page lists the results of extensive testing for external monitors, docks, cables, and adapters for Surface Pro 9 and Surface Pro 9 with 5G. ms.prod: w10 ms.mktglfcycl: manage ms.localizationpriority: medium